cyverse-archive/metadactyl-clj/README.markdown

-# Metadactyl
+# metadactyl-clj

-Metadactyl is a platform for hosting Services written in Clojure; it's intended to be the replacement for the Mule instance that used to run inside the Discovery Environment web application.
+metadactyl-clj is a platform for hosting Services written in Clojure; it's intended to be the replacement for the Mule instance that used to run inside the Discovery Environment web application.

-*Important Note:* All of the services that used to run inside Mule now run inside Metadactyl instead.
+*Important Note:* All of the services that used to run inside Mule now run inside metadactyl-clj instead.
 The Mule services no longer exist.

-## Installing and Configuring Metadactyl
+## Installing and Configuring metadactyl-clj

-Metadactyl is packaged as an RPM and published in iPlant's YUM repositories.
+metadactyl-clj is packaged as an RPM and published in iPlant's YUM repositories.
 It can be installed using `yum install metadactyl` and upgraded using `yum upgrade metadactyl`.

 ### Primary Configuration

-Metadactyl gets most of its configuration settings from Apache Zookeeper.
-These configuration setting are uploaded to Zookeeper using Clavin, a command-line tool maintained by iPlant that allows configuration properties and access control lists to easily be uploaded to Zookeeper.
+metadactyl-clj gets most of its configuration settings from Apache Zookeeper.
+These configuration setting are uploaded to Zookeeper using Clavin, a command- line tool maintained by iPlant that allows configuration properties and access control lists to easily be uploaded to Zookeeper.
 Please see the Clavin documentation for information about how to upload configuration settings.
 Here's an example configuration file: